 - Support the implementation of sustainable transport.

-The PPMC will continue outreach on sustainable, low carbon and resilient transport through a number of common messages on mobility, climate and sustainable development.
-Partners and other interested groups will develop a series of knowledge products and disseminate these to stakeholders on climate change and sustainable development.
-Further, the PPMC will take the lead in organizing a series of official and unofficial side events on sustainable mobility and climate change.
+The PPMC facilitated outreach on sustainable, low carbon and resilient transport through a number of common messages on mobility, climate and sustainable development.
+Partners and other interested groups developed a series of knowledge products and disseminate these to stakeholders on climate change and sustainable development.
+Over the years, PPMC took the lead in organising a series of official and unofficial side events on sustainable mobility and climate change.

 LINKAGE TO TRANSPORT INITIATIVES

-The PPMC supports other initiatives on transport and climate change.
+The PPMC supported other initiatives on transport and climate change.
 This includes specifically the Transport Initiatives under the Marrakech Partnership for Global Climate Action (GCA) and the MPGCA Thematic Events on Transport at COP.
-PPMC played an important role in being the voice of transport at the LPAA Thematic Day at COP21, convening transport initiatives at COP22 and COP23 and will continue to do so in the following years.
+PPMC played an important role in being the voice of transport at the Lima Paris Action Agenda Thematic Day at COP21, convening transport initiatives at COP22, COP23, COP24 and COP25.